Hyperlordosis: What It Is, Symptoms, and Treatment

 The thoracic spine refers to the middle back and has a reverse C-shaped curve that bends outwards, away from the body’s center.

 The lumbar spine includes the lower back and also has a C-shaped curvature, like the cervical spine.
+Normal lumbar lordosis, characterized by a specific lumbosacral angle, plays a critical role in spinal stability and biomechanics, particularly during pregnancy.

 The spinal curvatures that bend inwards in a typical C-shape are known as ‘lordosis’, and the curvatures that bend outwards in a reverse C-shape are known as ‘kyphosis’.